-As a next step, we will need to develop a system for annually assessing the impact of the actions towards meeting the goals.
-This work has already begun through the development of Implementation Roadmaps for the 25 high priority actions (Appendix G. Implementation Plan).
-The roadmaps identify the County government departments that will lead implementation, supporting partners, implementation steps, action cost range, and high-level performance indicators.
-The implementation roadmap actions are fluid and may change as the county's emission sources, funding sources, and department roles change.
+By using an Adaptive Management approach, the County will be better equipped to meet the ambitious goals set forth in the CESMP, allowing us to quickly respond to new challenges and opportunities in our ongoing efforts to mitigate the impacts of climate change and ensure the resiliency and sustainability of the county.
+As a next step, we will need to develop a system for annually assessing the impact of the proposed actions towards meeting the climate mitigation and climate resiliency goals.
+This work has already begun through the development of Implementation Roadmaps for the 25 high priority actions (see Appendix B. Implementation Plan).
+The roadmaps identify the County government departments that will lead implementation; supporting partners; implementation steps; action cost range; and high-level performance indicators (which will form the basis of the monitoring and performance assessment steps).
+The Implementation Plans also include descriptions of additional cost saving considerations for the actions.
+These are general descriptions of potential cost savings as many actions would require further analysis of feasibility studies to determine exact savings.
+When budget requests are made for the actions, the requests will include a more in-depth analysis of costs and savings.

+The Implementation Roadmaps are fluid and may change as the county's emission sources, funding sources, and department roles change.
 They are not a requirement for lead departments to complete each implementation step or a guarantee that all actions will be implemented.
 They are simply a recommended starting point to begin action.
-The Office of Sustainability will have an oversight role in guiding and tracking action implementation, but actual action implementation will be led by the respective departments.
+Given the complexity and magnitude of the systems we are managing, we need to act now with the best current information available.
+The Office of Sustainability will have an oversight role in guiding and tracking implementation, but actual implementation will be led by the respective departments.